THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Language: The National Poet's Story

-Eight years in, being hopeless at the official language of a country you live in is a less-than-ideal situation.
+Years in, being hopeless at the official language of a country you live in is a less-than-ideal situation.
 But is this the whole story?

 Clue 1: Not speaking Slovenian surprises few of those I meet.

 Clue 2: It's a stick even polite, reserved people can beat you with.
 But especially drunk people.
 And poor people.
 And people who think themselves deserving of more than they have.
-And people who wish your goat would die.
+And people who wish your cow would die.

 And most of all, people who are all of these things.